ktelk/Datafluency/README.md

 ## Datafluency
-*This is notes made for Data Fluency program on weekly basis Prepared based on lecture videos, refering online contents and group disussions in the class It may not be correct in some places pleae correct wherever descripencies are found
+*This is notes prepared for Data Fluency program on weekly basis Prepared based on lecture videos, refering online contents and group disussions in the class It may not be correct in some places pleae correct wherever descripencies are found